Surrey U3A

 Friday 8 May at 10.00am:

-Lecturer: Jonathan Foyle
+Lecturer: Dr Jonathan Foyle

 A Paradise Garden: The Meaning of Medieval Plants in Art